Kaleem Simon: Club career

-In September 2022, Simon signed for Fleetwood United in the UAE Second Division, the sister club of League Two side Fleetwood Town.
+In September 2022, Simon signed for Fleetwood United in the UAE Second Division, the third tier of UAE football.
+The following season, he dropped down a division to the UAE Third Division League to sign for Arabian Falcons.

 International career

 Born in England to an English father and Irish mother, Simon became eligible to play for Montserrat through his paternal grandmother.
 Recruitment team of Montserrat Football Association contacted him in Instagram after noticing his eligibility and enquired if he would be interested in representing them.
 This led to his inclusion in Montserrat national team for World Cup qualifiers in March 2021.

 Simon made his international debut on 24 March 2021 in a 2–2 draw against Antigua and Barbuda.
 He was also eligible to play for Republic of Ireland or Dominica prior to this match.